-A common analogy for the relationship of the front-end and back-end are customers at a restaurant (on the “front-end):
+A common analogy for the relationship between the front-end and back-end are customers and employees at a restaurant (representation of the front-end):

-- They place their order (or “request”) with the waiter/waitress (or server).
+- The customer places their order (or “request”) with the waiter/waitress (or server).

-- The order is then taken to the kitchen (on the “back-end”).
+- The order is then taken to the kitchen (representation of the back-end).

 - There, the order is prepared (or “processed”) with the necessary ingredients (or “data”) to produce the expected food item (or “response”).

 - Finally, the food item is brought back out to the dining area for the customer.

 Back-end web development can involve a variety of tasks, including:

 - Creating, integrating, and managing databases.

 - Using back-end frameworks to build server-side software.

 - Validating data to make sure it’s formatted correctly before being sent to the database.

 - Integrating user-facing elements with server-side elements to make sure that information is being sent to the right place so the server can retrieve it.